joewynn/nlp_flask_app_for_data_tokenization_and_reduction/README.md

 ## Setting up

+### environment

 In order to run in the local environment, first we need to install the required dependencies

 1. Create an environment: `conda create -n <env_name> python=3.6.7`
 2. Change to environment: `conda activate <env_name>`
 3. Install dependencies: `pip install -r requirements.txt`

+### running

+After installing dependencies, on the command line run

+- `python app.py`

+Then point your browser to the address to `http://127.0.0.1:5000/` to play with the app.

 ## Deploying on a `Pivotal Cloud Foundry`